27 Traditional Purim Food Ideas for 2026

 If you're feeling adventurous this Purim (depending on how orthodox you are and where you live), you may be open to celebrating with a delicious, slow-roasted lamb shank.
 Some communities embrace the inclusion of lamb as a Purim food, while others stay away.

-This recipe is a great way to make the most of a budget cut of meat, cooking it with flavorful herbs and spices.
-The result is a tangy meal that's best served on a bed of fluffy mashed potatoes.
+If you are okay with eating lamb, this recipe offers a great way to make the most of a budget cut of meat, elevating the flavor by cooking it with herbs and spices.
+The result is a tangy meal that's best served on a bed of fluffy mashed potatoes or earthy red skin mashed potatoes

 Recipe Steps: 12

-Total Recipe Time: 3 hours and 15 minutes (most of which is spent in the oven)
+Total Recipe Time: 3 hours and 15 minutes (most of which is cooking time)

 17. Spatchcock Chicken